 Temple Health’s three full-service Emergency Departments provide comprehensive, high-quality care for people with medical emergencies.
-Located at Temple University Hospital, TUH - Episcopal Campus and Jeanes Hospital, these departments combined treat hundreds of thousands of patients 24 hours a day, 365 days a year.
+Located at Temple University Hospital, TUH - Episcopal Campus and Temple University Hospital – Jeanes Campus, these departments combined treat hundreds of thousands of patients 24 hours a day, 365 days a year.

 Temple University Hospital